tomasholub/simple-notes/README.md

 ### Run the client tests

-Run the following command in another terminal window (simple-notes-server must be already running):
+Run the following command in another terminal window (simple-notes-server must be running):
 ```
 yarn test
 ```